The following Value Added Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 It is common practice for employees to purchase items and to be reimbursed by the employer for the costs incurred.
 Employers are entitled to recover the VAT incurred on the supplies made to employees in the following situations (this list is not exhaustive):

 It is very common for businesses to have a number of self-employed contractors who act in the same manner as an employee of the business.
-Historically HMRC has attempted to deny the business the right to recover VAT on the reimbursement of expenses to the self-employed members of staff.
-However, tribunal decisions have increasingly been decided in favour of the business so HMRC now accepts that costs incurred by these types of staff members can be recovered providing certain conditions are satisfied.
+Historically, HMRC has attempted to deny the business the right to recover VAT on the reimbursement of expenses to the self-employed members of staff.
+However, tribunal decisions have increasingly been decided in favour of the business, so HMRC now accepts that costs incurred by these types of staff members can be recovered providing that the following conditions are satisfied.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login

 To view our latest tax guidance content, sign in to Tolley Guidance or register for a free trial.